player

 • Could Have: Areas where you have dependencies.

-Key Characteristics of a Business Capability Roadmap
+Key Characteristics of Business Capability Roadmaps

 • It gives a sense of the Business Capability Goals